sbeignez/MITx-6.86x-Machine-Learning/07. Unit 1. Lecture 3. Hinge loss, Margin boundaried and Regularization/Unit 1. Lecture 3.md

 As $ ||\theta|| $ increase,  $ 1 \over ||\theta||$ decrease and the distance from the decision boundaries to the margins boundaries decrease too.

+Illustration: #TODO
+Large theta, small theta

-# 4. Hinge Loss and Objective function
+## 4. Hinge Loss and Objective function

-## Loss function
+### Loss function

 Loss function